Lyf Hotel room with double bed, sofa

 Who should stay here: travellers wanting the facilities of a chain hotel without the price tag

-Budget Hotels on the North Shore of Sydney Harbour
+Budget Hotels North of Sydney Harbour

 The habour foreshore from Kirribilli